 From engagement ring shopping to cherry-picking a special new addition to our jewelry box, selecting the perfect gemstone for jewelry can conjure up as much nostalgia for the past as excitement for the future.

-If you’re hunting for a stone that can bring the two together in mineral form, look no further than moissanite—a gemstone where reminiscences and dreams collide.
+If you’re hunting for a stone that can bring the two together in mineral form, look no further than a moissanite engagement ring—set with a gemstone where reminiscences and dreams collide.

 Moissanite is a resplendent gemstone that’s as perfect for a future heirloom as it is for couples whose affections span the bounds of time and space.
 Unearthing its history can shed more even light on moissanite symbolism (not to mention its physical radiance), lending a whole new meaning to jewelry you’ll want to keep for eternity.

 Moissanite is an extremely rare type of stone that was first encountered by Henri Moissan (the stone’s namesake) at the turn of the 20th century.

 A French chemist by trade, Moissan stumbled upon moissanite while treading through the wreckage of a meteoric crater in Canyon Diablo, Arizona.
 Sifting through the stones, he spotted a glimmer he mistook for raw diamonds.

 That glitter turned out to be crystalline forms of silicon carbide, known today as moissanite.

 However, because the moissanite gemstone is so incredibly rare, much of what you can find for purchase today is a lab-created form of the same stone.